RIT Tigers: Men's lacrosse

 The RIT Tigers men's lacrosse team dates back to 1964, when a lacrosse club was organized on campus.
 The club played their first season in the spring of 1966.
 In 1968, men's lacrosse became a university-sanctioned sport and the Tigers played their first season in NCAA Division II.
 They moved down to Division III beginning with the 1974 season.

-In 2021, the RIT Tigers won the NCAA Division III men's lacrosse tournament, defeating the Salisbury Sea Gulls in the championship game to cap off an undefeated season.
+In 2021, the RIT Tigers won the 2021 NCAA Division III tournament, defeating the Salisbury Sea Gulls in the championship game to cap off an undefeated season.
 The team would repeat as national champions in 2022 when they defeated Union College, 12–10.

 Men's soccer

 RIT's men's soccer team records go back to 1960.
 They play in NCAA Division III.
-As of 2021, their best performance in the NCAA Division III Men's Soccer Championship came in 1988, when they lost 3–0 in the final game to the UC San Diego Tritons.
+As of 2021, their best performance in the NCAA Division III men's soccer tournament came in 1988, when they lost 3–0 in the final game to the UC San Diego Tritons.